hy-chou/kukudy/README.md

 Each line has three items, a timestamp, a response, and a user login.
 The response is either the hostname of the edge server hosting the stream of the channel with the corresponding user login, or an error message.

-## Advanced guide

-This tutorial, designed for advanced kukudy users, provides descriptions of the scripts inside `kukudy/scripts/`.

-Let's go!

 ### 3. book.sh

 ```bash